 Top 10 Annette Funicello Songs

 Photo: Bart Sherkow / Shutterstock.com

-Born in 1942, American-Italian Annette Funicello began her professional career at the tender age of twelve years old, as among the first generation of Walt Disney’s Mouseketeers.
+Born in 1942, American-Italian Annette Funicello began her professional career at the tender age of 12 as one of the first generation of Walt Disney’s Mouseketeers.
 Funicello was among the most popular faces of the Mickey Mouse Club when it first aired on national television from 1955 until 1959.
-As a Mouseketeer, she received the most amount of fan mail as Americans really took to the young star, seeming to love everything about her when it came to acting and singing.
+As a Mouseketeer, she received the most fan mail, as Americans really took to the young star, seeming to love everything about her, especially her acting and singing.

-When the finale of the first generation of the Mickey Mouse Club approached, Funicello transitioned from one of America’s most beloved Mouseketeer to becoming one of the most recognized names that are responsible for popularizing the Beach Party era during the mid-1960s.
-She, alongside fellow teen heartthrob during this era, Frankie Avalon, dominated Hollywood through a series of movies, all related to the original 1963 box office hit “Beach Party” she and Avalon first starred together.
+When the finale of the first generation of the Mickey Mouse Club approached, Funicello transitioned from one of America’s most beloved Mouseketeers to becoming one of the most recognized names responsible for popularizing the Beach Party era during the mid-1960s.
+She, alongside fellow teen heartthrob of the era, Frankie Avalon, dominated Hollywood through a series of movies related to the original 1963 box-office hit “Beach Party,” in which she and Avalon first starred together.
 Once the movie fans began to lose interest in the collection of beach-related films, American International Pictures steered Funicello’s acting and singing career direction towards movie themes related to stock car racing.

 After enjoying a prolific career in the fast-paced world of show business from the mid-1950s until the early 1970s, Funicello opted to slow down and start a family.
-While she still made guest appearances, it wasn’t until 1979 she’d become more involved with Hollywood again.
+While she still made guest appearances, it wasn’t until 1979 that she became more involved with Hollywood again.
 In 1992, the public announcement of Annette Funicello’s multiple sclerosis put an end to growing rumors revolving around what had become a more noticeable decline in the star’s overall health.
 By 2004, she lost her ability to walk, which was followed by her inability to speak as of 2009.
-From 2009 until 2013, Funicello required 24/7 care as her medical condition literally crippled the woman to death.
+From 2009 until 2013, Funicello required 24/7 care as her medical condition literally crippled her to death.

 In 1992, the Disney Legend Awards inducted Annette Funicello into its Hall of Fame.
-At the Disneyland theme park in Paris, France, their Disney Village features a 1950s-themed diner named Annette’s Diner as a means to honor one of the franchise’s most beloved stars of all time.
+At the Disneyland theme park in Paris, France, Disney Village features a 1950s-themed diner named Annette’s Diner to honor one of the franchise’s most beloved stars of all time.
 Also, located at 6834 Hollywood Boulevard, one can find Annette Funicello’s star on the Hollywood Walk of Fame.

+Top 10 Annette Funicello Songs